Actyx/machines/machine-runner/README.md

 warehouse.destroy()
 ```

-`error` event can be used to capture errors that happens from machine-runner.
+`error` event can be used to capture errors from machine-runner.

 ```
 import {